Diagnostic Medical Sonographer

 The demand for Diagnostic Medical Sonographers is expected to increase in the coming years, creating job opportunities in both urban and rural areas.

-To become a Medical Sonographer in Georgia, one must first complete an accredited sonography program, which typically takes 2-4 years.
+To become a Diagnostic Medical Sonographer in Georgia, one must first complete an accredited sonography program, which typically takes 2-4 years.
 Next, they must obtain certification by passing the American Registry for Diagnostic Medical Sonography (ARDMS) exam.
 After certification, they can search for job opportunities in hospitals, clinics, or private practices to start earning a competitive salary.

 To become a Diagnostic Medical Sonographer in Georgia, you need to fulfill certain education and legal requirements.
 These requirements include: